The Shops at RedBird: Decline

 The mall did well in the beginning, despite its location in the relatively undeveloped southern portion of Dallas.
 As early as the mid-1980s, demographics began to change dramatically in the area surrounding it, and at the same time a perception of crime began to brand the area so shoppers began taking their business elsewhere.
 And, in 1988, another regional one, The Parks Mall in Arlington, opened just 15 miles west.

 DeBartolo attempted to remodel the mall in 1996, in an attempt to rejuvenate the look.
 It was then sold to Namco Financial, a California investment group founded by Ezri Namvar, who was later convicted of four counts of wire fraud.
 In an attempt to attract new tenants, Namco gave it a small refurbishment and new name – Southwest Center Mall.
-The name changed in 1997.
-A new food court was added under the reign of DeBartolo.
-The addition was finished and occupied in 1998 at the northwest entrance.
-With a price tag of $18 million, it took up the lion's share of updates; upon its change of hands and change of name.
-In addition, though, Dillard's increased their store size from 100,000 to 150000 sqft, and Sears renovated their entire store in 1998.
+The mall changed its name in 1997, and under DeBartolo’s ownership a new food court was added at the northwest entrance, completed and opened in 1998.
+Costing $18 million, the food court accounted for the majority of the mall’s renovations following the change in ownership and name.
+During this period, Dillard’s expanded its store from 100,000 to 150,000 square feet (14,000 m²), while Sears fully renovated its location in 1998.
 Montgomery Ward and J.C.
-Penney left the mall closing their stores in the mall in 2001.
+Penney later closed their mall stores in 2001.
 This marked the beginning of the end of the mall as stores such as Sam Goody and Old Navy (which had moved in in 2000) closed their locations in 2003 with other big name stores following suit including Dillard's.

 Namco attempted unsuccessfully to sell the mall to General Growth Properties in 2004.

 The property eventually went into bankruptcy in 2008; then foreclosure, the lender Madison Capital picked it up, Cityview Commercial was formed as a partner with Madison.
 A dynamic General Manager formed a partnership with the city, community, and ownership to assist with the endeavor of turning it around.
 Much progress was made, the General Manager resigned, and Boxer was hired to manage the property.
 The former General Manager is slated to rejoin it in April 2011 and is tasked with the final 25% of development and lease up.
 In 2015, Sears Holdings spun off 235 of its properties, including the Sears at Southwest Center Mall, into Seritage Growth Properties.
 In 2017, Macy's left the mall leaving another vacant anchor spot as the mall continued its struggles.

 On October 15, 2018, it was announced that Sears would be closing as part of a plan to close 142 stores nationwide.